ZeIRoIL/BakeSchoolAdmin/README.md

 ## Deploy
 To build the programme, you need to host Docker locally.
-You sould push the official MongoDb Image.
+You sould push the official MongoDb Image with port 27017.27017.
 `docker pull mongo`
 Load the image into your own Docker and run it.
 It can be possible that you need the package Prism Microsoft to load the event in the program.